 Why work with me

-• PhD-level expertise in computer vision, with over 10 years of applied MedTech R&D experience
+• PhD in Computer Vision, with over 10 years of applied MedTech R&D experience

-• Proven track record leading AI projects and collaborating across multidisciplinary teams
+• Hands-on experience leading AI projects and collaborating across multidisciplinary teams

 • Independent advisory posture, providing structured and unbiased technical input

-• Clear communication with technical and executive stakeholders, supporting informed decision-making across all levels
+• Fluent with both technical and executive stakeholders, supporting informed decision-making at all levels

-• Bilingual (English/French), with experience working with international teams across academic, clinical, and industrial contexts
+• Bilingual (English/French), with experience across academic, clinical, and industrial contexts

 Writing on AI, data, and decision-making in medical imaging